veenida/Fake-News-Detection-/Project-Management-Plan/E-Project-Closing.md

 **1.0 PROJECT OBJECTIVES**

+The fake news detection system done by VESOONIS IT. was intended to develop an artificial intelligence system that are able to detect fake news using text documents .
+Besides, one of the aims of VESOONIS IT. is to develop a system that are able to  to detect fake news and genuine news in social media.
+So, our project will help to reduce the issue of fake news spreading on the internet

 **2.0 SUMMARY OF PROJECT RESULTS**

 We tested the correctness of the system when it was done.
 The system is 100% complete.